uwhuan/MeetingScheduler/README.md

   * 400: The id parameter is not a valid user ID.
   * 401: The user is not logged in.
   * 403: Not Authorized to get the user
-  * 415: Content Type Provided is not JSON
+  * 415: Content-Type Provided is not JSON
   * 500: Internal server error.

 ## Sessions